ShadowWarden/GRPathTracer/README.md

 Note : I just about finished writing this, so I haven't had to chance to do any kind of optimization to increase FPS.
 In general, the following will make the program run a little faster:
 - Decrease the resolution (i.e width, height) in main.cu (You have to change int width and int height in line 12 and inside the CUDA kernel in line 95)
 - If you're really ambitious, try putting a pragma in front of the pixel rendering loop in line 206 of main.cu.
-The main bottlenecks are the computation itself (nothing I can do about that, I think the CUDA kernel is okay in terms of performance), the cudaMemcpys - which I can get rid off in the future with a compute shader - and the pixel rendering (which can almost certainly be made much faster)
+The main bottlenecks are the computation itself (nothing I can do about that, I think the CUDA kernel is okay in terms of performance), the cudaMemcpys - which I can get rid off in the future with a compute shader or even a fragment shader - and the pixel rendering (which can almost certainly be made much faster)

 I managed to get 15 frames per second on my system (640x480, openmp pragma with 8 threads) compared to 1100 without the raytracing...
 Yeah, that's steep